chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 * an array of type *t*,
 * a range or domain whose index type is *t*, or
-* a forall expression over an array, domain, or range that generates values of type *t*,
+* a forall expression yielding type *t*

-to a function argument expecting type *t*, that function will be called in a data-parallel manner for all values in the collection.
+to a function argument expecting type *t*, that function will be called in a data-parallel manner for all values in the expression.

 As a simple example, consider the following function, ``negate()`` which takes a ``real`` value by reference and negates it: